Bleskocvok/graphinator/README.md

 - More “multigraph” options (e.g., show download & upload using one graph with two colors)
 - Package as .deb and potentially other formats
+- Show all cpu cores/threads as separate graphs